 What is male pattern baldness?

-Baldness in men is a very common condition, affecting around 6.5 million men in the UK.
-Most men will experience male pattern baldness to some degree by the time they are in their 60s.
-Other men will experience it as early as their 20s and 30s.
 Frequently, the first sign of male pattern baldness is a receding hairline, followed by a gradual thinning of the hair and then more widespread hair loss.

 What causes male pattern baldness?

-The effectiveness of finasteride often depends on the length of time it is taken, but the evidence available suggests that 90% of men who use it see an improvement, while two thirds will benefit from renewed hair growth.
+The effectiveness of Finasteride often depends on the length of time it is taken, but the evidence available suggests that 90% of men who use it see an improvement, while two thirds will benefit from renewed hair growth.

 Finasteride is particularly effective in men who are experiencing mild or moderate hair loss.

-You will probably have to take finasteride for at least 4 months before you see any effect, and if you stop taking it the hair loss process will resume.
+You will probably have to take Finasteride for at least 4 months before you see any effect, and if you stop taking it the hair loss process will resume.

-Can male pattern baldness be cured?
+Can hair loss be cured?

-Don't be embarrassed.
-Get medical advice online.
+Get medical advice online